Page updated 5 October 2009

 Cathedral Close wall running through the building.
 After refurbishment,

-Pizza Express were open for business by
+Pizza Express were open for business in

 1996.
 Pizza Express has done a good job at retaining many of the